 I denied his efforts at first, proudly.
 But slowly, I became weak again.
 He promised that he changed, he swore he finally had the epiphany I was desperate for.
 He was in love with me now, he finally realized.
 Everything I was waiting for came true.
 So I quietly gave it a chance.
 I reluctantly went to his house in December, after very much convincing on his part, and found that nothing was different at all.
 His father asked me if I had ever been to Long Island before, and I was immediately bombarded by flashbacks of all of the times he made me feel like he was embarrassed of me.
 The time I gave up my shift at work to drive five hours to his house, only for him to tell me he decided it was more important to see Derek Jeter’s last game with his friends (who, of course, didn’t know I was coming, and probably didn’t even know we were dating at all).
 It took everything I had not to inform his father that his son had been lying to him about me for three years.
 He had texted his friends and told them that he couldn’t go to the Knicks game because “I know it’s stupid but DG’s (the nickname they used to call me) on the island so I told her I’d hang with her” even though he begged me to come.
 He didn’t even have the decency to call me by my first name.
 I immediately regretted giving him another chance, and I went home feeling defeated and annoyed.
 Since when was I that kind of timid person who let an insecure, immature boy push me around?
 Since when did I let other people make me feel inadequate?

 He kept trying with me.
-He still is trying to this day.
-He has sent me cards, flowers, and presents.
-He has said he will move to Boston for me, said he will do anything for me.
-He has sent me emails, left me voicemails, and long, emotional texts.
+I won’t go into the details of his valiant efforts, but it is clear that this time he is pursuing a serious relationship with me.
 And in his defense, that’s what I had originally said I wanted from him.
 I thought maybe that if he tried hard enough, I could forget every lie, every other girl, every mean word, every cold shoulder, every awkward fight.
 But I can’t.
 As horrible as they were, they made me who I am today.
 I choose to believe that the negative experience I had was meant as a lesson for me to learn.

 I’m assuming that after reading this, if he reads this, he will stop trying.
 He will give up on me, and I will finally be okay with that.
 I have moved on, and despite every bad thing that came of my relationship with him, I hope he moves on, too.
 It is unfair for him to focus his efforts on me when I am not focused on him at all, and have no plans of looking back on that time in my life.

 If he tries to contact me again, I will confidently tell him that what I had said in that aforementioned fight was false.
 I do not want him to have an epiphany that I’m the one for him and reach out to me.
-I do not mind if he loves another girl like he should have loved me.
+I do not mind if he loves another girl like he should have loved me – I genuinely WANT him to have that.
 I am fine with being his practice run, because he was my practice run, too.

 I do not believe that my ex has a new girlfriend.
 But if he did, the first thing I would say to her would be “you’re welcome.”
-The second thing I would say to her would be “I hope things are different for you,” and I would genuinely mean that.
+The second thing I would say to her would be “I hope things are different for you,” and I would wholeheartedly mean that.
 I do hope that whoever he is romantically involved with next has the opposite experience that I had with him, because it will prove that our messed up relationship was not a waste of time.
-I learned so much about myself in the past year, and I am so proud of everything I have accomplished.
+I learned so much about myself in the past year, and I am so proud of everything I have accomplished, and I suppose I somewhat have him to thank for that.
+I want him to be able to feel this way, too.

 I am happy, truly happy; something I never felt when we were together.
+Something I always wished I would feel with him.
 I still look back on those years and think about how differently I looked at life, how narrow my perspective of love was, and am mind blown.

 If you are currently in a situation that isn’t working for you, but you haven’t had the courage to get out of it, pull the trigger.
 Take the jump.
 It WILL be worth it, even though it hurts like hell right now.
 Maybe it’ll take you an entire year to completely and totally move on, like me.
 But I promise you, the way you will feel once you have become the person you want to be is worth the wait.